 The Support Services Division provides communication and logistical services for the organization.
-From the E-911 center to computer technologies, it's all handled by the Support Services Division.
+From the E-911 center to animal control, it's all handled by the Support Services Division.
 The maintenance of our fleet of marked and unmarked vehicles is overseen by this division, striving to keep the officers in safe, well equipped vehicles.
 This division is commanded by Lt.
 William Chrismon.

 Our E-911 center answers all 911 calls placed within our city.
 It also answers non-emergency phone calls and provides radio dispatching of Police, Fire and EMS responders.
 Our Telecommunicators utilize computer aided dispatching systems to track resources and calls for service.
 The 911 center is supervised by TCS.
 Angela Flowers.